night0721/sfb/README.md

 `nginx.conf` has been provided so you can do reverse proxy.
 `index.html` can be used for just nginx or flask server.

+Notice for SFP, nginx is assumed to be used as index.txt will be created for each file sent(file path: OUTPUTDIR/ID/index.txt).
+And you are not required to use nginx for the HTTP server.
+With HTTP, no index.txt will be created, instead just a raw file as it will be handled by the flask server.

 # Usage
 ```sh
 sfb # SFP